platform-coop-toolkit/pinecone/src/docs/01-index.md

 ## Building Pinecone

-Pinecone is built and deployed automatically to [Netlify](https://netlify.com/).
+Pinecone is built and deployed automatically to [Netlify](https://netlify.com/) at [https://pinecone.platform.coop](https://pinecone.platform.coop).
 If for some reason you need to build your own production copy, `npm run build` will generate a static version of the pattern library in your `build` directory.

 ## Usage